mathjax/MathJax-test/web/docs/source/installation.rst

-Once the :ref:`basic installation <basic-install>` is made, you can stop the server at any time with a SIGINT command, typically with CTRL+C. This will allow to modify the testing framework safely, for example to do a ``git pull`` or configuration changes.
+Once the :ref:`basic installation <basic-install>` is made, you can stop the server at any time with a SIGINT command, typically with CTRL+C. This will allow you to modify the testing framework safely, for example to do a ``git pull`` or configuration changes.
 Then you can run the server again with

 .. code-block:: bash